 How to apply

-The 2017 funding round opens on 8 September and closes 31 October 2017.
+The 2017 funding has now closed and successful applicants notified.
+2018 applications will open September 2018.
 Applications can be made via the Public Trust.

 Media Release - ProCare Charitable Foundation welcomes applications for grants

 If you need help with this application, please email firstname.lastname@example.org or call the Public Trust team on 0800 371 471.